Swithord/langrankplus/readme.md

 ## Data format

-Each CSV should contain one row per target-source pair.
-For example:
+Each CSV should contain one row per target-source pair:

 ```text
 task_lang,transfer_lang,accuracy,f1_score,new_gen,new_typ,new_geo,script